The University of Edinburgh

 This course is directed at medical statisticians who wish to understand the statistical background to mixed models and to carry out analyses using SAS.

 Conventionally, clinical data is analysed using fixed effects models.
 However, benefits can often be gained by using a mixed model.
 For example: in repeated measures trials full allowance can be made for the correlation occurring between the repeated observations even if data are missing; in multicentre trials or meta analyses treatment standard errors are more appropriately based on between centre/trial variation (fixed effects standard errors are based on within centre/trial variation); in crossover trials more accurate treatment means are often achieved by combining within and between patient estimates.
 Previously the use of these models has been limited by heavy computational requirements and a lack of generally available software, but this is now much less of a restriction with the introduction of suitable procedures into well known packages such as SAS.
 As with any statistical technique a firm understanding of the theoretical background is essential to allow its effective application and to obtain a clear interpretation of results.

 |Academic institutions and registered charities.||£650|

-The course will be held in the Holiday Inn, Edinburgh-North, one mile from the city centre and easily accessible from the main railway station and airport.
+The course will be held in the Holiday Inn, Edinburgh-West, one mile from the city centre and easily accessible from the main railway station and airport.

 TERMS AND CONDITIONS